-The Torfhus and Torfbaer are centerd around the Langhus, inspired by the Viking long houses of the past.
+The Torfhus and Torfbaer are centred around the Langhus, inspired by the Viking long houses of the past.
 Here, guests will find the reception and dining room, complete with endless views across the surrounding countryside.
-Dinner is a unique experience, full of theater and with no menu - the chef will prepare bespoke meals using seasonal produce according to your preferences.
+Dinner is a unique experience, full of theatre and with no menu - the chef will prepare bespoke meals using seasonal produce according to your preferences.

 Thanks to its remote location, Torfhus Retreat is perfectly placed for spotting the Northern Lights during the winter, if the weather conditions are on your side.
 The property is also well located for visiting some of Iceland's key sights, including Gullfoss, Geysir and Thingvellir National Park in the Golden Circle.